Enumerating two permutation classes by the number of cycles

+As before, let us consider cases based on the location of $n$ in our permutation. \begin{itemize} \item If $n$ appears in the last position, it is a fixed point.
+Deleting that fixed point results in a permutation with one fewer cycle and no additional excedances or inversions.
+This contributes the term $ztB$ to the functional equation above. \item If $n$ appears in the second-to-last position, then by deleting it, we end up with a permutation in $\S_{n-1}(312, 4321)$ with the same number of cycles, one fewer excedance, and one fewer inversion.
+This contributes the term $zxyB$.

+\item If $n$ appears in the third-to-last position and $n-1$ appears in the second-to-last position, so that our permutation $\pi$ ends in $n(n-1)\pi_n$, then deleting both $n$ and $n-1$ leaves us with a permutation in $\S_{n-2}(312, 4321)$ with one fewer cycle (since $n-1$ was a fixed point), one fewer excedance, and three fewer inversions.
+This contributes the term $z^2txy^3B$.

-\begin{proof} Let us suppose $n\geq 4$.
-For each part of the bijection $\varphi$, we find the following. \begin{itemize} \item Part~\circled{1} takes a permutation in $\S_{n-1}(312, 4321)$ and returns a permutation in $\S_n(312, 4321)$ with the same number of cycles, one extra excedance, and one extra inversion. \item Part~\circled{2} takes a permutation in $\S_{n-1}(312, 4321)$ and returns a permutation in $\S_n(312, 4321)$ with one extra cycle (the fixed point) and no additional excedances or inversions. \item Part~\circled{3} takes a permutation in $\S_{n-2}(312, 4321)$ and returns a permutation in $\S_n(312, 4321)$ with one extra cycle, one extra inversion and three extra inversions. \item Part~\circled{4} of $\varphi$ depends on the placement of the element $n-2$ in $\pi \in \S'_{n-2}(312, 4321)$.
-If $\pi_{n-3}=n-2$, then $\varphi(\pi)$ has no extra cycles, one extra excedance, and four inversions.
-However, to guarantee that $\pi_{n-3}=n-2$, we should instead start with a permutation $\tau \in \S_{n-3}(312, 4321)$ and apply part~\circled{1} of $\varphi$ to it to get $\pi$, which adds an excedance and and inversion.
-This will contribute the term $z^3 x^3y^5B$ to the functional equation below.
-If $\pi_{n-3}\neq n-2$, then $\varphi(\pi)$ has no extra cycles, two extra excedances, and four inversions.
-We must subtract off cases in which $n-2$ was a fixed point since $\pi \in \S'(312,4321)$ and the cases when $\pi_{n-3}=n-2$ since that case was already covered. \end{itemize} Taken together with the initial conditions (for $n<4$) we find that which is equivalent to the statement of the theorem. \end{proof}
+\item If $\pi \in \S_n(312, 4321)$ with $\pi_{n-2}=n$ and $\pi_{n-3}=n-1$, then we can delete $n$ and $n-1$ to get $\pi'$, as in the proof of Lemma~\ref{lem pt4}.
+How the number of excedances and inversions changes depends on the placement of $n-2$ in $\pi'$. \begin{itemize} \item If $\pi'_{n-3}=n-2$, then $\pi'$ has no extra cycles, one fewer excedance, and four fewer inversions.
+Deleting $n-2$ from $\pi'$ to get $\pi''$, we would lose another excedance and inversion.
+Since $\pi''$ is now any permutation in $\S_{n-3}(312, 4321)$, we would contribute the term $z^3x^2y^5B$ to the functional equation. \item If $\pi'_{n-3}\neq n-2$, then $\pi'$ has no extra cycles, two fewer excedances, and four fewer inversions.
+We do have to subtract off the cases where $n-2$ is a fixed point since, as seen in the proof of Lemma~\ref{lem pt4}, this cannot happen, and we should subtract off cases where $\pi'_{n-3}=n-2$ since that case was covered in the bullet point above.
+Therefore, we have the terms $z^2x^2y^4B-z^3tB - z^3x^3y^5B$. \end{itemize} \end{itemize} Taken together with the initial conditions (for $n<4$) we find that which is equivalent to the statement of the theorem. \end{proof}

 Next, we will refine the enumeration given by the generating function in Theorem \ref{thm 312 4321} with respect to fixed points.

 \begin{theorem} Let

 Then \end{theorem}